.avif)

 Customer attrition models

-Using data to predict and understand churn can be super useful.
-You can do this through:
+Using data to predict and understand churn can help proactively identify and engage at-risk customers.

-- Predictive churn scoring: By analyzing historical data and customer behavior, you can build a customer attrition model that assigns a churn risk score to each customer.
-This allows you to proactively identify and engage at-risk customers.
+- Predictive churn scoring: You can build a customer attrition model that assigns a churn risk score to each customer.
+Analyze historical data and customer behavior to determine these scores.

 - Cohort analysis: Grouping users based on their acquisition date or a shared trait and then tracking their attrition rates over time can reveal trends in customer retention and the impact of changes you've made to your product, pricing, or processes.